 "Show Us Your Spots!"

 The House System creates a camaraderie between students and teachers.
 It cultivates healthy and friendly competition while promoting acts of kindness and generosity.
 In addition, it builds school spirit and encourages students to get involved in a positive way.
 Our school is divided into three houses: YELLOW HOUSE (Kindergarten & 3rd Grade), RED HOUSE (1st & 4th Grades), and GREEN HOUSE (2nd & 5th Grades).
 Click HERE to view our online House System scoreboard.

 After School Enrichment Classes

 Various after school enrichment classes are offered year round on Mondays, Tuesdays, and Wednesdays immediately after school at Leffingwell.
-Classes include: Chess Masters, Comic Creators, Spotlight Improv, Piano, Art, Spring Musical Performance, Robot Workshop, Sports World, Rocket Science, & Stop-Motion Animation. ***Please Note: Our after school enrichment classes are currently on hold due to restrictions.***
+Classes include: Chess Masters, Comic Creators, Cube Club, Spotlight Improv, Piano, Art, Spring Musical Performance, Robot Workshop, Sports World, Rocket Science, & Stop-Motion Animation.

 Before & After School Day Care

 The WYN Club is available after school only for 2nd - 5th grade.
 The Options Program is available before and after school for Kindergarten - 5th grade.
 For specific information, availability, pricing, and sign-ups you need to contact those organizations directly.

 - WYN Club - (562) 567-9450